transformationflow/transformationflow.github.io/docs/ga4/decodedata.md

 Neither the `ecommerce` nor the `items` are included in the profiler at this stage.

-### Data Type Coercion
+### Data Type Selection

-In order to avoid potential data loss due to data type inconsistency, we leverage a number of simple functions to extract _all_ data from a value `STRUCT`.
-The function used to extract data from each column is determined by the `event_profile` derived in the profiling stage and the logic is derived from the BigQuery [conversion rules](https://cloud.google.com/bigquery/docs/reference/standard-sql/conversion_rules).
+In order to avoid potential data loss due to data type inconsistency, the profiling stage identifies observed data types and occurrence counts.
+This enables identification of any data type inconsistencies, which can happen as implementation is prone to potential human error.
+If there are inconsistencies, then we can deploy custom code for these edge cases in line with the BigQuery [conversion rules](https://cloud.google.com/bigquery/docs/reference/standard-sql/conversion_rules).

 The potential data conversion rules between the different possible data types (using the `CAST` or `SAFE_CAST` functions) are: